loettz/interview-process-survival/5_INTERVIEW_PREP/README.md

 #### if you know the answer
 This is your moment to shine :sparkles:
 Take your time and don't talk to fast.
 Show that you have experience in the asked area.
-Don't answer too short, it's fine to show a little of :sparkler:extra:sparkler: information on the asked topic.
+Don't answer too short, it's fine to show a little of :sparkler:extra:sparkler: information about the asked topic.
 Talking too much unnecessary stuff is also not recommended. **Balance is key**

 #### at the end of the interview